Leaders in Online and Professional Continuing Education

 • Walk through scenarios of how information can help enhance the program development and marketing process

-• Gain an understanding of PCO marketing structure
+• Gain an understanding of online and professional continuing education marketing structure

 • Integrate information into marketing for a new generation.